Poza del Caracol, Sistema Zacaton

 Poza el Caracol

 Poza del Caracol belongs to the central, most interesting group of these karst formations.
 Formation of this sinkhole continues up to this day – vertical cliffs around it often have landslides.
 El Caracol has not been fully investigated – it has been dived up to 114 m depth.
-It contains passage which leads in the direction of the neighbouring El Zacatón but most likely does not reach it.
+It contains passage which leads in the direction of the neighboring El Zacatón but most likely does not reach it.

 Temperature of water in El Caracol is 30° C, acidity – 6.9 pH.
 Water temperature in the sinkhole is remarkably similar to the temperature in nearby El Zacatón although both caves do not have direct connection.